-4.2 Adaptive Prefetch Scheduling
+4.2.
+Adaptive Prefetch Scheduling

-APS changes the priority of demand/prefetch requests from a processing core based on the prefetch accuracy estimated for that core.
+Adaptive Prefetch Scheduling (APS) changes the priority of demand/prefetch requests from a processing core based on the prefetch accuracy estimated for that core.
 The basic idea is to 1) treat useful prefetch requests the same as demand requests so that useful prefetches can be serviced faster by maximizing DRAM throughput, and 2) give demand and useful prefetch requests a higher priority than useless prefetch requests so that useless prefetch requests do not interfere with demand and useful prefetch requests.

-If the prefetch accuracy is greater than or equal to a certain threshold, promotion\threshold, all of the prefetch requests from that core increase in priority and are treated the same as demand requests.
-We call such prefetch requests and all demand requests critical requests.
-If the estimated prefetch accuracy of a core is less than promotion\threshold, then demand requests of that core are prioritized over prefetch requests.
-We call such prefetch requests noncritical requests.
+If the prefetch accuracy is greater than or equal to a certain threshold, promotion_threshold, all of the prefetch requests from that core increase in priority and are treated the same as demand requests.
+Such prefetch requests and all demand requests are called critical requests.
+If the estimated prefetch accuracy of a core is less than promotion_threshold, than demand requests of that core are prioritized over prefetch requests.
+Such prefetch requests are called non-critical requests.

-The essence of our proposal is to prioritize critical requests over noncritical ones in the memory controller while preserving DRAM throughput.
+The essence of our proposal is to prioritize critical requests over non-critical ones in the memory controller, while preserving DRAM throughput.
 To accomplish this, our mechanism prioritizes memory requests in the order shown in Rule 1.
 Each prioritization decision in this set of rules is described in further detail below.

-Rule 1.
-Adaptive prefetch scheduling
+Rule 1 Adaptive Prefetch Scheduling